gerners/tamock/README.md

 * -R/--refgenomes

 Directory to store all RefSeq reference genomes.
+Defaults to <install_dir/refseq-genomes> if present

+* -x/--index

+Centrifuge index (*.cf files).
+Only basename needed, e.g. /path/to/index.X.cf should be provided as '-x /path/to/index'.
+Defaults to <installdir/centrifuge-index/p+h+v> if present and no other option given

+Index files can be downloaded from the centrifuge homepage at http://www.ccb.jhu.edu/software/centrifuge/

 #### Optional